Performance Breakdown

 Where can I buy the Dyson Omni?

-This product is available in online stores like eBay.
-Check the link below for the latest pricing.
+This product is available for purchase on online marketplaces like eBay.
+Please check the link below for the latest pricing information.

 - Dyson Omni on Amazon

-Disclaimer: I will earn a commission if you purchase through the link above, but at no extra cost to you, so it’s a win-win for us!
+Disclaimer: I will earn a commission if you purchase through the link above, but at no additional cost to you, so it’s a win-win for both of us.

 Does the Dyson Omni Glide offer good value?

 Consumers are paying for the Omnidirectional steering and the twin roller system.
 And the technology does work.
-This vacuum is easily the best steering stick vacuum around furniture, and it’s not even close.
+This vacuum is easily the best stick vacuum for steering around furniture, and it’s not even close.
 The clincher for me is its ability to clean under furniture with the same side-to-side movement.

 If you value its agility and don’t mind paying the premium for it, then the Omni-Glide is an excellent tool to have at your disposal.